Vietnam - a rock arch over a peaceful river nestled among mountains

 Island Cham

-Today after breakfast, we embark on a true adventure.
-On the way to Cua Dai port, we'll make a stop to learn about the craftsmen's work as they carve statues in various shapes and forms from enormous blocks of marble.
-After this brief stop, we arrive at the pier where we board speedboats to ride the waves towards an archipelago of seven islands, named according to their shape or characteristics.
+Today, after breakfast, an authentic adventure awaits us.
+On the way to Cua Dai port, we will stop to acquaint ourselves with the artisans crafting statues in all sorts of forms and objects from huge marble blocks.
+After this brief detour, we arrive at the pier, where we board high-speed boats to ride the waves toward an archipelago of seven islands, each named according to their shape or characteristics.
 They are called Lao (pear), Dai (long), La (leaf), Kho (dry), Tai (ear), Mo (tomb), and Nom (East wind).
-Our destination is Cu Lao Cham, home to around three thousand inhabitants along its shores.
-We land on Lang beach and set out to explore interesting sites like the shelter for boats in bad weather, the ancient Tay Tang Pagoda, and the Ong Temple.
-We'll traverse breathtaking natural scenery to reach Huong beach, where we can enjoy the crystal-clear waters, go diving, and explore the colorful fish and vibrant corals of the nearby coral reef.
-Those who prefer can simply relax on the white sands and indulge in a lazy nap.
-Lunch will be traditional local seafood.
-Refreshed and a bit weary from the sights, emotions, and swimming, we set off back to Hoi An.
+Our destination is Cu Lao Cham, where around three thousand people live along its shores.
+We land on Lang beach and set off to explore intriguing spots like the storm shelter for boats, the ancient Tay Tang pagoda, and the Ong temple.
+We will pass through stunning natural vistas to reach Huong Beach, where we relish the crystal-clear waters, can dive, and explore the vibrant fish and colorful corals of the nearby coral reef.
+Those who prefer can simply unwind on the white sands and indulge in a lazy nap.
+Lunch will follow local seafood traditions.
+Fed and somewhat spent from the sights, feelings, and swimming, we head back to Hoi An.

 Day 4